mozilla/libprio/README.md

 We do our best to write bug-free code, but I have no doubt that there are scary bugs, side-channel attacks, and memory leaks lurking herein.
-If you are going to use this code for anything serious, please give the source a careful read-through first and hammer it with your favorite testing tools.

 **Important:**
 We have not yet implemented the items